TykTechnologies/tyk-github-actions/README.md

 jobs:
   gateway-ci:
-    uses: TykTechnologies/tyk-github-actions/.github/workflows/latest-gateway.yml@main
+    uses: TykTechnologies/tyk-github-actions/.github/workflows/gateway-latest.yml@main
     secrets:
       ORG_GH_TOKEN: ${{ secrets.ORG_GH_TOKEN }}
 ```

 The valid workflow files are:

-- `5.0-gateway.yml` for gateway, release-5-lts (LTS release)
+- `gateway-5.0.yml` for gateway, release-5-lts (LTS release)
-- `5.2-gateway.yml` for gateway, release 5.2/master (current release)
+- `gateway-5.2.yml` for gateway, release 5.2/master (current release)
-- `latest-gateway.yml` for gateway, master (next CI release)
+- `gateway-latest.yml` for gateway, master (next CI release)
+- `dashboard-5.0.yml` for dashboard, release-5-lts (LTS release)
+- `dashboard-5.2.yml` for dashboard, release 5.2/master (current release)
+- `dashboard-latest.yml` for dashboard, master (next CI release)

-And the same for `dashboard`.
-Referencing the workflow in this way
+Referencing the workflow in this way ensures that the latest version for
-ensures that the latest version for the release target is in use.
-This is
+the release target is in use.
+This is all that is needed on the consumer
-all that is needed on the consumer side.
-Even with branching, the CI for
+side.
+Even with branching, the CI for a single release would be
-a single release would be maintained across all the release branches that
+maintained across all the release branches that now just reference it via
-now just reference it via the reusable GitHub action.
+the reusable GitHub action.

 This is a state diagram for the current actions structure: